 2.2 Install the Jupyterhub service

 Bio-OS is packaged with Helm and currently consists of four subcharts.
 Note: after deploying JupyterHub, you must obtain a new token in the browser before proceeding to deploy the bioos-server and web services.
-Install JupyterHub with Helm (make sure to choose images that match your environment’s architecture):

 Open the browser and go to: http://<server-ip>/jupyterhub to request a new token.